Community Visitation and Access

 PROCEDURES:

-As used in this policy, “facial covering” shall mean a cloth or surgical face mask, a face shield, or any other facial covering that covers the mouth and nose of the wearer.
+As used in this policy, “facial covering” shall mean a cloth or surgical face mask, a face shield, or any other facial covering that covers the mount and nose of the wearer.

 Resident Requirements: